sol239/java-fi/README.md

 Various indicators are available for use, and the application is designed to be extensible, allowing users to add their own indicators and strategies.

-The application is built using Java and PostgreSQL, and it provides a command-line interface for interacting with the server.

 ---

 ## Features